rapidsai/cudf/docs/cudf/README.md

 ```
 https://<host IP-Address>:8000
 ```
-Now you can check if your docs edits formatted correctly.
+Now you can check if your docs edits formatted correctly, and read well.